dtchanpura/deployment-agent/README.md

 * Download the latest release based on your machine architecture and operating system
-* Extract and Copy executable file named `dep-agent` in PATH so it can executed, e.g. in `/usr/local/bin` or `/usr/bin`
+* Extract and Copy executable file named `deployment-agent` in PATH so it can executed, e.g. in `/usr/local/bin` or `/usr/bin`
-* Run `dep-agent init` to initialize the configuration file stored in `~/.dep-agent.yaml`
+* Run `deployment-agent init` to initialize the configuration file stored in `~/.deployment-agent.yaml`
-* Add a project by `dep-agent add --name yourproject --ip-cidr 192.168.1.0/24`
+* Add a project by `deployment-agent add --name yourproject --ip-cidr 192.168.1.0/24`
   - Make a note of this Hash and UUID which will be used to call the webhook from other servers
-* List projects by `dep-agent list`
+* List projects by `deployment-agent list`

 ## Example